 IP address provided by the DHCP server are known as dynamic address as they can change.
-You can also assign addresses manually and these are know as static addresses.
+You can also assign addresses manually, and these are known as static addresses.

-Static Addresses are often required used when using Port forwarding.
+Static Addresses are not normally assigned but are often required when using Port forwarding.

 Additionally the addresses used on your home network are known as internal addresses.

-When you connect to the Internet your device will use an external IP address which is the IP address of the router/hub.
+When you connect to the Internet your device will use an external IP address.
+This address is the IP address of the router/hub.
 See Internal vs external IP addresses for a more detailed explanation.

 You may need to find out what DNS servers you are using or the IP or MAC address of:

 - Your Home Router.

 - Your own computer/tablet/phone